What To Do RIGHT NOW

 📞 Still unsure what to do?

-Contact VictimLink BC at 1-800-563-0808 — free, confidential, 24/7, in your language.
+Contact VictimLink BC at 1-800-563-0808 — free, confidential, 24/7, in our languages.

 Last updated: February 2026